 The core objective is to progressively reduce surface water pollution from priority substances and cease or phase out emissions, discharges and losses of priority hazardous substances.
 Chemical standards for forty-one substances were established by the EU.
 The chemical monitoring programme has been completed for freshwaters and groundwaters, but the full set of results for 2009 were not available for consideration in the current assessment.
 The corresponding data for transitional and coastal waters is not available.
 Based on the limited information available to date, the level of failures appears to be very low.
-One river (the Smerlagh) out of nine sites monitored to date in the Shannon IRBD failed chemical status (due to a breach of Polyaromatic Hydrocarbon standard).
-Two estuaries also fail due to historical monitoring data (non-WFD data) - the lower Shannon estuary water body, due to lead, and the Limerick dock water body (due to brominated diphenlyethers, antracence, chloroalkenes and polyaromatic hydrocarbons).
-Work is underway to identify the source and to determine appropriate measures to reduce chemical pollution.
+One estuary, the Suir Estuary, has failed chemical status (due to a breach of brominated diphenlyethers, endosulfan, pentachlorobenzene and polyaromatic hydrocarbons standards); work is underway to identify the source and to determine appropriate measures to reduce chemical pollution.